knative/docs/docs/versioned/serving/config-network-adapters.md

 - Traffic visibility: Mechanisms to expose services externally or cluster-locally.
 See [Traffic management](./traffic-management.md).
 - The mapping of Route objects to `networking.internal.knative.dev` objects is common to these controllers.

-The Knative `networking.internal.knative.dev` Ingress type is generally referred to as KIngress objects.

 Use the following command to determine which ingress controllers are installed and their status.